GrenManSK/mdown/README.md

 ### settings

-`--folder` - will set default folder name; if its left empty then it will remove the default folder
+`--folder` - will set default folder name; if its left empty then it will remove the default folder o
+`--stat` - will set if stat flag should be automatically enabled; 1 for yes 0 for no or nothing to remove the default option

 ## Help